How To Be Happy: A Scientific Perspective

 Until now, we thought that happiness is a direct result of circumstances: The country you live in, your social relations, how much money you earn, how educated you are, etc.

 But happiness is more complex than that.
 In reality, we still don’t know how happiness exactly works.
-But Bartels and Koellinger’s research opens the door to more research on the impact of genetic on happiness.
+But Bartels and Koellinger’s research opens the door to more research on the impact of genetics on happiness.